tracy-burnett/dito-backend/README.md

 ## Setup updated 3/7/2022

 ### Prerequisites
-- Git (download from git-scm.com/downloads/)
+- Git (if you don't have it, download from git-scm.com/downloads/)
-- Python 3 (you will want to check the box for "add Python to PATH", or else you will have to retroactively do it manually or do it by modifying the install)
+- Python 3 (on Windows if you install this, you will want to check the box for "add Python to PATH", or else you will have to retroactively do it manually or do it by modifying the install)
-- Pip (unless you declined the option, this probably auto-installed with Python)
+- Pip (unless you declined the option, this probably auto-installed with Python 3)

 **Installing Dependencies**
 ```